 - Significantly increase financing for the regional program, where demand for resources to expand regional integration and infrastructure has consistently outstripped supply;

-- Establish a regional sub-window for refugees to provide a dedicated source of funding for host governments struggling to meet the needs of both refugees and their host communities;
+- Establish a sub-window for refugees and host communities, within a regional program, to provide a dedicated source of funding for host governments struggling to meet the needs of both refugees and their host communities;

 - Expand financing to promote resilience through crisis preparedness and response, through an enhanced Crisis Response Window, including aligning governance arrangements for responding to economic shocks with the process in place for natural disasters and health emergencies.

 - Expand instruments available for crisis preparedness and response, by introducing the Catastrophe Deferred Draw-Down Option (Cat DDO) for IDA countries in response to the demand for contingent financing mechanisms;

 - Introduce an IFC-MIGA Private Sector Window (see implementation Board paper) to mobilize increased private sector investment in IDA countries, especially in fragile and conflict states, through unprecedented collaboration among IDA, IFC and MIGA to scale up their work in the most challenging markets;

 - Increase non-concessional financing available for transformational projects, through the IDA18 Scale-up Facility (SUF), to meet the very strong client demand; and